Chris-Tijerina/horiseon-code-refactor-tijerina/README.md

 # Code Refactor Starter Code

-Weekly Challenge #1 - Code Refactor
+Horiseon - Code Refactor

 This weeks task is was take an existing source code of a website for a social solutions company called Hoseon and refactor is to meet accesibility standards.

-The standards were as follows and my steps to resolve them are described below:
+The standards set forth by the user were as follows and my steps to resolve them are described below:
 WHEN I view the source code
 THEN I find semantic HTML elements

     Solution: Perusal of the code showed that although good, there were places where things could be fixed and corrected.
 I changed the format of the list to be more evident of its intent.
 Corrected an issue where the search engine optimization <div> was not actually labeled as an id, which lead to the navigation bar taking you nowhere when "search enging optimization" was clicked.
 I also corrected an <img> tag that did not self close.

 WHEN I view the structure of the HTML elements
 THEN I find that the elements follow a logical structure independent of styling and positioning

-    Solution:
+    Solution: There was not a lot of issues with the overall structure of the html elements, but some divs were changed to sections in order to better meet accessability standards.

 WHEN I view the image elements
 THEN I find accessible alt attributes